Tagged! A tea background story

 That there’s never one single business and one single variety that reaches the levels of dominance that Starbucks has reached in coffee.
 I like tea being a different experience depending on where I go and who I’m with.
 I enjoy every tea shop having a unique atmosphere, a unique selection, and their own way of presenting the tea.
 Diversity is a great thing, and I want the diversity in the tea world to increase rather than decrease.

-Posted on 18 November 2013, in Random thoughts and tagged ADD, Boulder, Celestial Seasonings, Colorado, Geoffrey Norman, Iron Goddess of Mercy, Japan, Lazy Literatus, masala chai, Morning Thunder, pu-erh, shu pu-erh, tag, tea latte, TieGuanYin.
+Posted on 18 November 2013, in Tea Thoughts and tagged ADD, Boulder, Celestial Seasonings, Colorado, Geoffrey Norman, Iron Goddess of Mercy, Japan, Lazy Literatus, masala chai, Morning Thunder, pu-erh, shu pu-erh, tag, tea latte, TieGuanYin.
 Bookmark the permalink.
 1 Comment.